Long-time behavior of Ricci flow on some complex surfaces: Introduction

 Equivalently, one could say that we are looking at the K\"ahler-Ricci flow on projective surfaces of general type.
 The K\"ahler-Ricci flow on such a surface may encounter singularities corresponding to undoing blowups, i.e. contracting rational curves of self intersection $-1$ to points.
 It is known how to flow through such singularities \cite{Song-Tian (2017),Song-Weinkove (2013)}, of which there is a finite number, so we are reduced to studying K\"ahler-Ricci flows on minimal projective surfaces of general type.

 Such a manifold $M$ has a canonical model $X$, which is an orbifold of complex dimension two with isolated singularities.
 There is a morphism $p : M \rightarrow X$, a resolution of singularities, so that if $x \in X$ is a regular point then $p^{-1}(x)$ is a point, while if $x$ is a singular point then $p^{-1}(x)$ is a connected union of rational curves $E$ of self intersection $-2$ \cite[Chapter VII.5]{Barth-Hulek-Peters-VandeVen (2004)}.
+(This is more general than the setting of Theorem \ref{thm1}.)
 There is a unique K\"ahler-Einstein metric $g_{KE}$ on $X$ with $\Ric_{KE} = - \omega_{KE}$ \cite{Kobayashi (1985)}.

 If $X$ is smooth, i.e. if $M$ is already a canonical model, then the K\"ahler-Ricci flow on $M$, starting from any initial K\"ahler metric $g(0)$, has the property that $\lim_{t \rightarrow \infty} t^{-1} g(t) = g_{KE}$ smoothly \cite{Cao (1985)}.
 On the other hand, if $X$ is not smooth then the flow on $M$ is type-II \cite{Tosatti-Zhang (2015)}.
 Tian and Zhang showed that $\lim_{t \rightarrow \infty} t^{-1} \omega(t) = \omega_{KE}$ as a current, with smooth convergence on compact subsets of $M - \bigcup_i E_i$, where we identify the latter with the regular part of $X$ \cite{Tian-Zhang (2006)}.
 In particular, the geometry away from the $-2$ rational curves $\{E_i\}$ of $M$ is asymptotically linearly expanding in $t$.
 However, the asymptotic behavior of the K\"ahler-Ricci flow on all of $M$ is less clear.